Dr. Anna Myers

 Ronda Fritz is an Associate Professor of Education, specializing in early literacy instruction at Eastern Oregon University.
 Prior to coming to EOU, Ronda was a K-12 teacher for 19 years.
 She taught kindergarten, Title I Reading, middle school Language Arts, 4th and 5th grade, and ended her K-12 teaching career as a Reading specialist, where she discovered a passion for developing systems for improving outcomes for struggling readers.
 This passion led her to University of Oregon’s Special Education department where she received her Ph.D. in 2016.
 Her research interests include prevention and intervention of reading difficulties, teacher preparation, and in-service teacher professional development.
 Ronda’s current research includes investigating the ways teacher knowledge of reading instruction impacts teacher efficacy and student outcomes, and the impact of one-on-one tutoring delivered by pre-service teachers.

-Ronda currently is a member of the International Dyslexia Association, Council for Learning Disabilities and The Reading League.
+Ronda currently is a member of the International Dyslexia Association, Council for Learning Disabilities, The Reading League, and the Evidence Advocacy Center.
 Ronda is the founder and Executive Director of the EOU Reading Clinic which serves struggling readers of the Eastern Oregon region while training pre-service and in-service teachers in evidence-based methods for teaching literacy.

 Dr. Rebecca Smith

-Dr. Rebecca Smith teaches and learns from future teachers as an Associate Professor in the School of Education at the University of Portland.
-After teaching middle and high schoolers for years, she earned her Ed.D. from the University of Portland, and she now teaches methods and research courses to undergraduate and graduate students.
+Dr. Rebecca Smith teaches and learns from future teachers as an Associate Professor in the School of Education at the University of Portland in Portland, Oregon.
+After educating middle and high schoolers for several years, she earned her Ed.D. from the University of Portland, and she now teaches methods and research courses to undergraduate and graduate students.
+Her research areas include teacher learning and professional development, culturally responsive practices, and innovative technologies.
+Rebecca served as a Fulbright Specialist in Ecuador helping a new medical school with their curriculum, instruction, and assessment.

 Dr. Shaheen Munir-McHill